verbb/plugin-translator/README.md

 - Create a `translations/en/plugin-handle.php` file (assumes written language is in English)
 - Create language translations (default 20) using Deepl.
 Add a `DEEPL_API_KEY` .env variable

-Extraction will match the following:
+Extraction will match the following (single or double quotes is fine):

 #### PHP
 ```php